What is SEO security?

 Web host quality varies massively, with many providers seeing security as a secondary issue.
 An SME’s in-house IT team, however professional, can’t always stay across the light-speed developments that characterize the tech sector.
 Even the biggest companies sometimes drop the ball.

 Hacks occur every day.
-Anyone been to Kmart recently?
+Has anyone been to Kmart recently?
 A recent hack of their systems resulted in the theft of thousands of customers’ credit card details.
-Poor host security means that often a business’s only safeguard is when Google spots an issue and alerts your site visitors.
-But Google picks up less than half of site hacks, so without even knowing it, you could find yourself downranked or even off line before you know what’s happened.
+Poor host security means that often a business’s only safeguarded is when Google spots an issue and alerts your site visitors.
+But Google picks up less than half of site hacks, so without even knowing it, you could find yourself downranked or even offline before you know what’s happened.

 User experience and website failure